import::into functions provide an alternative way to

 logical specifying whether all available objects in a package or module should be imported.
 It defaults to FALSE unless .exclude is being used to omit particular functions.

-not be imported.
-Any values specified here override both values
+imported.
+Any values specified here override both values provided in

 logical specifying whether to change directories before sourcing a module (this parameter is ignored for libraries)